IvanMontesBlanco/HILLOGY_library_exam/README.md

 # About
 This project was developed as part of a selection process for a Java Developer Job.
-It consists on a simple SpringBoot implementation of a simple library management system.
+It consists of a SpringBoot implementation of a simple library management system.
+It is important to note that it requires **JDK 17** to be executed properly.

 # How to run

 The files include a .jar executable on the /target folder which can be run with the java command on Linux and Windows through a command prompt.
-For instance, the Ubuntu command would be java -jar target/HILLOGY_library_exam-0.0.1-SNAPSHOT.jar from inside the project’s folder.
+To execute the project, open a command prompt while inside the project's folder and execute the command **java -jar target/HILLOGY_library_exam-0.0.1-SNAPSHOT.jar**.
+It is also possible to execute **java -jar HILLOGY_library_exam-0.0.1-SNAPSHOT.jar** from within the /target folder.

 This command will open a Spring CLI terminal, which we can use to execute several commands: